Letter From the Director

 Dr. Rebecca Landa headshot.

 At CASSI, our commitment to improving the lives of individuals with autism drives everything we do, from cutting-edge research to innovative interventions.
-In this edition, I’m thrilled to share some of the exciting work we’re doing to enhance social communication outcomes for young children, especially through our telehealth parent coaching model.
-This approach is opening up new possibilities for families who face challenges accessing in-person services, bringing expert guidance directly into their homes.
+In this edition, I’m thrilled to share some of the exciting work we’re doing to enhance social communication outcomes for young children.
+Through federal funding, we are examining whether telehealth parent coaching works as well as in-person coaching.
+If it does, there will be scientific support for this approach, opening up new possibilities for families who face challenges accessing in-person services and bringing expert guidance directly into their homes.

-We’re also broadening our support for teens and young adults with autism.
-Our new programs focus on life skills like job readiness, emotional regulation, and social connection, helping these young adults build the foundation for a successful, independent future.
+We’re also broadening our support for autistic teens and young adults.
+We have expanded programs focusing on life skills like job readiness, emotional regulation, and social connection, helping to build the foundation for a successful, independent future.

 In addition, our Infant Achievements program continues to make a meaningful impact, empowering parents to support their infant’s social communication development.
 The results speak for themselves—early intervention truly makes all the difference, and we are proud of the transformative outcomes we are seeing.